 Minimally Invasive Total Hip Replacement

 Total hip replacement (also known as hip arthroplasty) is a common orthopaedic procedure and, as the population ages, it is expected to become even more common.
-Replacing the hip joint with an implant or "prosthesis" relieves pain and improves mobility so that you are able to resume your normal, everyday activities.
+Replacing the hip joint with an implant, or prosthesis, relieves pain and improves mobility, enabling you to resume your normal, everyday activities.

 Traditional Hip Replacement

 To perform a traditional hip replacement: